tpokorra/user_cas/README.md

 **Groups that will not be unlinked**: These groups are preserved, when updating a user after login and are not unlinked.
 Default: empty

 **Default group when autocreating users**: When auto creating users after authentication, these groups are set as default if the user has no CAS groups.
 Default: empty

+**Autocreate user after first CAS login?**: Ich checked, users authenticated against CAS are automatically created.
+This means, users which did not exist in the database yet, authenticate against CAS and the app will create and store them in the Owncloud database on their first login.
+Default: on

+**Use ECAS Attribute Parser?**: Activate the ECAS attribute parser to enable the parsing of groups provided by the European Commission ECAS implementation (do NOT activate until you know what you are doing).

 <!-- **Link to LDAP backend**: Link CAS authentication with LDAP users and groups backend to use the same owncloud user as if the user was logged in via LDAP. -->